A 360-degree look behind the scenes at NBC Sports Bay Area / California

 View from the top: Inside the top floor of Salesforce Tower

 Within about three months, construction will wrap up on Salesforce Tower — the tallest building in San Francisco.
-Take an exclusive, 360-degree look inside the highest occupiable space in the city.
+Take a 360-degree look inside.

 Rising from the ashes: Challenges and opportunities ahead after THE Wine Country fires